Simple Living Sunday – The written word will live on

 Video didn’t kill the radio star

-It’s interesting that, over 40 years after that song was written, we’re having similar conversations as platforms like TikTok and YouTube seem to be feeding our ever-shorter attention spans with tiny snippets of information that generally serve to entertain rather than inform or educate.
+It’s fascinating that, over 40 years after that song was written, we’re having similar conversations.
+These days, platforms like TikTok and YouTube feed our ever-shorter attention spans with tiny snippets of information that generally serve to entertain rather than inform or educate.
+And if generative AI can write everything from a blog post to a college assignment, what does the future hold for those of us who love to write?

 But will video kill the written word?